Telecom Regulatory Authority of India: TRAI Mobile Apps

 On 6 June 2017, TRAI launched three new apps and a web portal to highlight the telecom services that are being offered to the users.

-Mycall app, MySpeed app and Do not disturb (DND 2.0) apps can be used to ensure that there is transparency between what consumers are paying for and what telecom operators are promising to provide at a certain rate.
+The Mycall, MySpeed, and Do Not Disturb (DND 2.0) apps can be used to ensure that there is transparency between what consumers are paying for and what telecom operators are promising to provide at a certain rate.

 In December 2018, TRAI released another app called TRAI Channel Selector.
 Using this app, they can add, remove and manage their channels.

 Recent TRAI initiatives

 In order to increase broadband penetration in India, TRAI has proposed WANI (Wi-Fi Access Network Interface) architecture.
 If implemented, it may lead to set up of Public Data Offices (PDOs) where Wi-FI Internet would be available on demand.
 TRAI relates the same with PCOs which were used to do the voice calls and were very popular hotspots before the mobile phones or home landlines became the ultimate mode of communication.

+In September 2026, TRAI issued the Telecom Consumers Protection (Thirteenth Amendment) Regulations, 2026, requiring telecom operators to offer special tariff vouchers (STVs) for voice calls and SMS only, at a reduced cost, for every validity period at which they already offer bundled STVs combining data, voice and SMS.
+The amendment applies to vouchers with a validity of 30 days or less and requires operators to offer at least one voice-and-SMS-only STV with a validity of more than 30 days.
+The regulation takes effect 30 days after its gazette notification.